The Prairie Promoter

 Conservation Organizations Sign MOU to Collaborate on Minnesota Prairie Conservation Plan

-Three TPE Land Acquisitions Total 137 Acres
+Three The Prairie Enthusiasts Land Acquisitions Total 137 Acres

 1987: A Big First Year for The Prairie Enthusiasts